JacinthaDev/personalfullstack1/README.md

 ## How It's Made:
 Tech used: JavaScript, Node.js.
-Express.js, EJS, MongoDB, Passport.js
+Express.js, EJS, MongoDB, Passport.js, CSS

-This is a full stack message board that allows you to enter a message, upvote, downvote, and delete your and other messages.
-You must make an account and log in to add to view and add to the message board.
+This is a dynamic appointment scheduler that allows you to add appointments, edit, and delete.

 ## Lessons Learned:
-I worked with passport.js the first time and learned more about requiring authentication from users.
+I learned how to grab information from the database and autopopulate it into another field.
+I also learned how to modify dates using the Javascript Date object.

 ## Examples:
 Take a look at similar projects!